To promote the well-being of persons with disabilities through the provisions

 CIRT began in 1983 with money from a 4-H grant, borrowed horses and six riders.

-Today CIRT is a 501c3 not-for-profit organization with ten horses and serves ninety plus
+Today CIRT is a 501c3 not-for-profit organization with eleven horses and serves ninety plus

 riders per week.

-CIRT is recognized by Professional Association of Therapeutic Horsemanship International (PATH Intl) formally known as North American Riding for the Handicapped Association (NARHA) as a “premier center” – the highest possible level of accreditation, demonstrating a superior level of adherence to national industry standards.
+CIRT is recognized by Professional Association of Therapeutic Horsemanship International (PATH Intl.) formally known as North American Riding for the Handicapped Association (NARHA) as a “Premier Accredited Center” – the highest possible level of accreditation, demonstrating a superior level of adherence to national industry standards.

 Who We Serve

-Approximately ninety students per year ride at CIRT, ranging in age from three to
+Approximately one hundred students per year ride at CIRT, ranging in age from three to

-adult, with a variety of physical, emotional, and mental disabilities including:
+adult, with a variety of physical, emotional, behavioral and mental disabilities including but not limited to:

 Down Syndrome, Cerebral Palsy, Autism, visual and hearing impairments, learning

-CIRT provides lessons four days a week, Monday thru Friday, April thru December.
+CIRT provides lessons five days a week, Monday through Friday, April through December weather permitting.

 · Increased balance, strength and flexibility